 Reading psychology books gave me insights that allowed me to better accept my relationships and better accept myself as a person.

 Without psychological understanding I might not have found the strength and peace of mind to choose life and survive.

 I am truly grateful to all the authors who helped me.

-Bradshaw on The Family introduces the idea of family systems - the family acts as a system in such a way that we take on different roles and find it difficult to change.
+Bradshaw on The Family introduces the idea of family systems - the family acts as a system in such a way that we take on different roles.
+We can become stuck in various family roles and find it difficult to change.

 When we are seeking to learn new patterns of behaviour it can be powerful to look at

 Among much insightful information, John Bradshaw includes a list of the 8 of dysfunctional families:

 The self acceptance exercises (The It's OK to... statements)